HEALTH AND EDUCATION—–PARTNERS IN SUCCESS

 If your student fails a screening done at school, a referral to the appropriate health care provider will be made by the school nurse.
 If you do not have a care provider or health insurance, please contact the school nurse for assistance.

 If your student is not in the identified grades being screened for vision, hearing or dental, you may request that they be screened by contacting the school nurse.

 Lead Testing is required for kindergartners.
 Parents or guardians need to confirm this testing has been done but no evidence of Lead Testing is required.

 VISION SCREENING: The Vision Screenings Act was signed April 25, 2013 requiring elementary parents to provide proof of a vision screening before enrollment into Kindergarten and again before third grade.
 These screenings may be done by the school nurse or designee for students in grades Kindergarten , 3, 5, and 7 if not done prior to enrollment.
 Teachers and parents may request a vision screening whenever a problem is suspected.
 Results of vision screenings may be obtained from the school nurse.
 If the student does not pass the vision screen, a referral letter will be sent home with the student.

 Preschool vision screening is performed by the Lion’s Club and written consent is required (This is called active consent).

 HEARING TESTS: All hearing tests in the Davenport Schools are done by the AEA IX Audiologist/Audiometrist.
-Testing is done for students in grades Kindergarten-2nd grade, students with known hearing loss, and all students who are new to the school district.
+Testing is done for students in grades Kindergarten-2nd and 5th grades, students with known hearing loss, and all students who are new to the school district.
 Parents and teachers may also request that a screening be done whenever a problem is suspected regardless of the student’s grade.
 For students not in the categories listed above, this is accomplished through the referral process which involves filling out a request for screening form obtained from the school nurse.
 Results of hearing testing may be obtained from the school nurse or the Audiologist assigned to the child’s building.